 - Wet Season (South West Monsoon / Summer): The rainy season usually starts in May (sometimes in late April) and lasts until September/October.
 It's influenced by the summer monsoon.
 In October it's getting slightly better, and November is often more or less safe.
 Weather can change quickly in the wet season and without the slightest signs of warning.
-Darker, rainy and very windy periods can be very short, but heavy rain, storm and a rough sea for a couple of days in a row is possible.
+Darker, rainy and very windy periods can be very short, but heavy rain, storm and a rough sea for a couple of days in a row are possible.
 However, even with more cloudy days and more rainfall in the wet season, the sun shines on average for 7 hours each day.
 The wet season is the best time for surfing and really impressive sunsets.

 Sea Conditions for Diving/Snorkeling

 The best months for diving and snorkeling are in the dry season from December/January to April/May during the Northeast Monsoon: The sea is calm, and the visibility is good.
 During the wet season, you could experience a rough sea, rain and less visibility due to the plankton.
 However, some divers visit in the wet season because: a) It's less busy and there is also more underwater life going on. b) Rain can be heavy sometimes but is often brief.
 On some days the visibility is as good as in dry season. c) In certain areas (see above: Hanifaru Bay) the best time to spot whale sharks and manta rays is during the wet season.
 In the end, it's a matter of personal preference.
 Many would only go in the dry season, and others prefer the rainy season with lower rates and less traffic.
 There are some interesting reports and opinions in this TripAdvisor topic: Maldives Diving - Low Season vs High Season